KarlScheibelhofer/java-crypto-tools/README.md

 ### PEM File

-If you have private key and certificates in OpenSSL PEM format in separate files, simply write them all together in a single file.
+If you have a private key and certificates in OpenSSL PEM format in separate files, simply write them all together in a single file.
 For example: